mushtaqmahboob/Leaf-grade-detection-in-urban-farming-using-computer-vision/README.md

 Before training our model, initialize optimizer with learning rate and decay parameters.
 We select the Adam optimization technique (faster and better global minimum convergence).

+## Evakuation
+Plot a graph to compare the accuracy achieved by the model while minimizing loss during training period.